Self-supervise, Refine, Repeat: Improving Unsupervised Anomaly Detection: Proposed Framework

-As {\algname} is designed for unsupervised anomaly detection, labeled validation data for hyperparameter tuning is typically not available.
-In this section, we provide insights on how to select important hyperparameters.
-Later in Section~\ref{sec:exp_ablation_sensitivity}, we also provide sensitivity analyses on these hyperparameters.
+As {\algname} is designed for unsupervised AD, labeled validation data for hyperparameter tuning are typically not available and \textit{the framework should enable robust model selection without any reliance on labeled data}.
+Here, we provide insights on how to select important hyperparameters, and later in Sec.~\ref{sec:exp_ablation_sensitivity}, we perform sensitivity analyses for these hyperparameters.

-Our data refinement block introduces two hyperparameters: the number of one-class classifiers ($K$) and the percentile threshold ($\gamma$).
-First, there is a trade-off between the number of classifiers for ensemble and the size of disjoint subsets for training each classifier.
-For example, with large $K$, we aggregate prediction from many classifiers, each of which may contain more randomness.
-However, it comes at a cost of reduced performance per classifier as we use smaller subsets to train them.
-In practice, we find $K\,{=}\,5$ works well across different datasets and anomaly ratios in unlabeled training data.
-Second, $\gamma$ controls the purity and coverage of refined data.
-If $\gamma$ is large and thus classifiers reject too many samples, the refined data could be more pure and contain mostly the normal samples; however, the coverage of the normal samples would be limited.
-On the other hand, with small $\gamma$, the refined data may still contain many anomalies and the performance improvement with {\algname} would be limited.
-As such, the performance of {\algname} could be suboptimal if the true anomaly ratio is not available.
-Nevertheless, in our experiments, we observe that {\algname} is robust to selection of $\gamma$ when chosen between the true anomaly ratio and the twice of that.
-This suggests that it is safer to use $\gamma$ with an over-estimate of true anomaly ratio.
+Data refinement of {\algname} introduces two hyperparameters: the number of OCCs ($K$) and the percentile threshold ($\gamma$).
+There is a trade-off between the number of classifiers for the ensemble and the size of disjoint subsets for training each classifier.
+With large $K$, we aggregate prediction from many classifiers, each of which may contain randomness from training.
+This comes at the cost of reduced performance per classifier as we use smaller subsets to train them.
+In practice, we find $K\,{=}\,5$ works well across different datasets and anomaly ratios. $\gamma$ controls the purity and coverage of refined data -- if $\gamma$ is large, and thus classifiers reject too many samples, the refined data could be more pure and contain mostly the normal samples; however, the coverage of the normal samples would be limited.
+On the other hand, with a small $\gamma$, the refined data may still contain many anomalies and the performance improvement with {\algname} would be limited.
+We empirically observe that {\algname} is robust to the selection of $\gamma$ when it is chosen from a reasonable range.
+In our experiments, we find 1-2 times of the true anomaly ratio to be often a reasonable choice.
+In other words, it is safer to use $\gamma$ higher than the expected true anomaly ratio.
+In some cases, the true anomaly ratio may not be available.
+For such scenarios, we propose Otsu's method \citep{sezgin2004survey} to estimate the anomaly ratio of the training data for determining the threshold $\gamma$ (experiment results are in Sec.~\ref{sect:otsu_method}).